-- 5. Affordable units shall be constructed, completed, ready for occupancy, and marketed concurrently with or prior to the market rate units in the residential development or phase thereof.
-Inclusionary units shall be made available for occupancy on approximately the same schedule as a covered project's market units, except that certificates of occupancy for the last ten percent (10%) of the market units shall be withheld until certificates of occupancy have been issued for all the inclusionary units; except that with respect to covered projects to be constructed in phases, certificates of occupancy may be issued on a phased basis. - E. The applicant must enter into a management agreement with the City to administer the affordable set-aside units.
-This agreement must address marketing, applicant screening, and the process for establishing rental rates, monitoring, Fair Housing requirements, and other elements as determined by the city manager or designee. - F. All Inclusionary Zoning projects will be formalized with an Affordable Housing Agreement. - Sec.
+- F. The provision of affordable units as required or allowed for under this section will be formalized with an Affordable Housing Agreement in a form suitable to the City Manager or Designee. - G. A project has the option to increase the available density bonus based on the standards provided in the Development Bonus System Section of this Chapter. - Sec.
 30-4.32 Payment in-lieu of creating Affordable Housing units. - A. At the discretion of the Approving Authority, a developer may provide a payment-in-lieu of constructing the Affordable Housing obligation into the City of Gainesville Affordable Housing Trust Fund.
-The opportunity to provide a payment-in-lieu of constructing on-site Affordable Housing Residential units is not intended to be and should not be construed as a right available to developers at their sole option. - B. The fee will reflect the going market rate or one unit per HUD guidelines and shall be reviewed every two years. - C. The in lieu fees and other fees collected under this section shall be deposited into the Affordable Housing Opportunity Fund or an equivalent housing fund, unless required to be deposited into another fund pursuant to federal or state law.
-All annual revenues of the Affordable Housing Opportunity Fund shall be reserved and utilized exclusively to pay costs associated with Affordable Housing.
-This includes but is not limited to, providing more affordable housing, subsidizing housing costs for tenants, and supporting housing administrative staff. - D. The applicant shall demonstrate to the Approving Authority that the development of on-site Affordable Housing residential units is not feasible for the development.
+The opportunity to provide a payment-in-lieu of constructing on-site Affordable Housing Residential units is not intended to be and should not be constructed as a right available to developers at their sole option. - B. The fee will reflect the going market rate or one unit per HUD guidelines and shall be reviewed every two years. - C. Fees collected in accordance with this section shall be placed in the Affordable Housing Opportunity Fund or any fund trust designed for the exclusive use of aiding the creation of affordable housing, unless required to be deposited into another fund pursuant to federal or state law.
+All annual amounts collected shall be reserved and utilized to fund new affordable housing units, fund the administrative and monitoring costs and expenses of this section, and aid in any related effort exclusively associated with affordable housing - D. The applicant shall demonstrate to the Approving Authority that the development of on-site Affordable Housing Residential units is not feasible or not needed.
 The Approving Authority should consider the following metrics when determining if an application should be allowed to use the payment-in-lieu option.
 This list is not exhaustive; the Approving Authority can take into consideration any other relevant factors when making a determination to include: - a.
-The site is more than a one-mile radius outside of any existing or proposed bus transit stops.

-b.
-The site is in a census tract that already has a majority of units (50 percent or more) available where the median-income of a family with four individuals can afford to live without paying more than 30 percent of their monthly income on housing costs.
+The site is in a census tract which has a majority of units (50 percent or more) available where the median-income of a family with four individuals can afford to live without paying more than 30 percent of their monthly income on housing costs.